shred/acme4j/CONTRIBUTING.md

 * Remove trailing spaces.
 * Line length is 90 characters.
 You may exceed this length by a few characters if it is easier to read than a wrapped line.
 * `if`, `for` and `while` statements always use blocks, even for a single statement.
 * All types and methods must have a descriptive JavaDoc, except of `@Override` annotated methods.
-For plain getter and setter methods, `@param` and '@return' can be omitted.
+For plain getter and setter methods, `@param` and `@return` can be omitted.

 ## Unit Tests